 What is a Registered Agent?

-A registered agent is an individual or company that is the point of contact for a corporation or LLC.
+A registered agent is an individual or company that is the point of contact for certain business entities which include the corporation or LLC.
 Sole proprietorships and general partnerships do not need one, only LLCs or corporations.

 What does a Registered Agent Do?

-The primary purpose of a registered agent is to receive notices such as the “service of process” (notice of lawsuits, liens, subpoenas, etc.), legal documents, or notifications from the Secretary of State (or similarly named state department) on behalf of a corporation or LLC.
+The primary purpose of a registered agent is to receive service of process (notice of lawsuits, liens, subpoenas, etc.), legal documents, annual report, or notifications from the Secretary of State (or similarly named state department) on behalf of a corporation or LLC.

 Why do I Need a Registered Agent?